Analysis of Optimization Algorithms via Sum-of-Squares: Description of our Approach

-\paragraph{Implementation details.} Throughout this paper, we restrict our attention to degree-1 SOS certificates for reasons that are discussed in detail in Section \ref{sec:choices}.
-The derivation of the affine constraints defining the feasible region of the SDP \eqref{eq:sdp} was done by hand for one example in Section \ref{sec:eg1}, by matching coefficients in \eqref{eq:putinar}.
+\paragraph{Implementation Details.} Throughout this paper, we restrict our attention to {degree-1} SOS certificates, as our main goal is to derive rates symbolically (see Section~\ref{sec:choices}).
+The derivation of the affine constraints defining the feasible region of the SDP \eqref{eq:sdp} was done by matching coefficients in \eqref{eq:putinar}.
 The SDP \eqref{eq:sdp} was solved with CVX \cite{cvx1,cvx2}, using the supported SDP solver SDPT3 \cite{SDPT3,SDPT3-2}.
-Doing so by hand is tedious and also impractical for higher-degree certificates.

 Fortunately, there are many SOS optimization toolboxes such as YALMIP that automate the process of matching coefficients and constructing the SDP.
-The user only needs to input the constraints and set the degree of the certificate he/she wishes to search for.
-The remainder of our work was hence implemented in YALMIP.

 Finally, verification of the identified solution was done through MATLAB's Symbolic Math Toolbox and Mathematica \cite{Mathematica}.
-Mathematica was used to first verify that the optimal $Q$ matrices in \eqref{eq:SOS_SDP_constraints} are PSD, before we found their corresponding SOS decompositions analytically.
+Mathematica was used to first verify that the optimal matrices are PSD, before we found their corresponding SOS decompositions analytically.
 For the interested reader, the codes for implementation of the SDPs and verification of the solutions may be found at \url{https://github.com/sandratsy/SumsOfSquares}.

-\subsection{Choices specific to this work}
+\subsection{Choices Specific to this Work}

-\paragraph{Function class of interest.} Consider parameters $0\le\mu < L < +\infty$.
-In this work, we only consider the class of \emph{$L$-smooth, $\mu$-strongly convex} functions---also known as {\em $(\mu,L)$-smooth functions}---taking values in $\R^n$, which we denote by $\FmuLRn$.
+\paragraph{Function classes of interest.} Consider parameters $0\le\mu < L < +\infty$.
+In this work, we only consider the class of \emph{$L$-smooth, $\mu$-strongly convex} functions---also known as {\em $(\mu,L)$-smooth functions}---with domain $\R^n$, which we denote by $\FmuLRn$.
 Recall that a proper, closed, convex function ${f:\R^n \rightarrow \R \cup \{+\infty\}}$ is called {\em $L$-smooth} if